 Online and offline, who do you know and who could you get to know?
 Ask around and see if anybody knows anybody and then get in touch for a brief informational interview.
 Don't even worry about a job, just focus on getting to know people in the industry and making a good impression.
 Once that is done, I almost guarantee you that when a position does open up, you will get an email.
 Online, Twitter is a great place to begin to develop relationships with PR Practitioners and show off your smarts.
-Do a quick search to find people talking about things you are interested in, or check out Twellow to find PR professionals on Twitter, then introduce yourself and contribute to the conversation!
+Do a quick search to find people talking about things you are interested in, then introduce yourself and contribute to the conversation!
 PR Couture recently did a post on fashion PR and fashion industry ladies and gents tweeting away.

 Work on your portfolio